elm-community/slack/README.md

 ### Seeking Work
 - The first line should begin with `| seeking work | <location / willing to relocate> | <brief skills & description of what kind of work is being sought>`

-## Misc
-- We have archivable history!
-Invite `archivebot` to the channel and it will be archived past the limit of Slack on https://elmlang.slackarchive.io.